Religion and Common Sense

 The list reads as follows.
 Gluttony, lust, greed, sorrow, anger, despair, envy and pride.

-The term "deadly" is a term used by writers in a culture trapped in fear and superstition.
+The term "deadly sins" is an exaggeration used by writers in a culture trapped in fear and superstition.
+Here they are:

 Gluttony is eating more food than you can digest.
-It creates toxic waste, which weakens the body, and creates its own misery.
-You do not need to be punished by God for engaging in this activity.
+It creates toxic waste, which weakens the body.
+You do not need to be punished by God for engaging in this activity since it creates its own punishment.

-Lust is a normal expression of sexual energy in a heterosexual marriage to create children - or simply for pleasure.
+Lust is a normal expression of sexual energy for the creation of more children (which we do not need) - or simply for pleasure.
 For those who have no interest in marriage or children, consensual safe sex between unmarried adults or guilt-free masturbation is neither a crime nor a sin.
 Overpopulating this planet with human beings is a sin.
+“I will make you stewards of the Earth.”
+(God)

 Greed is the driving force behind our economic system of wealth and power, which we call Capitalism.
-However, unrestrained greed is dangerous and can destroy an individual or the economy of nation.
+However, unrestrained greed is dangerous and can destroy economic systems.

 Sorrow is a normal reaction to pain or loss.
-No one can eliminate sorrow or suffering but those who practice the art of detachment can reduce it to a minimum.
+No one can eliminate sorrow from human existence, but those who practice Zen - the art of detachment - can reduce it to the point where happiness becomes more possible.
 Struggling to survive in a world of violence, hunger and disease is painful.
-Even love is a cause for sorrow when the loved one dies or leaves.
+Even love is a cause for sorrow when the loved one dies or leaves you.
 Learning to let go of the world is essential to happiness.

 Anger is a normal response when faced with loss of control or self-esteem.
-A short burst of anger when it is appropriate relieves stress but prolonged anger damages the nervous system and destroys any chance of enjoying happiness.
+A short burst of anger relieves stress but protracted anger damages the nervous system and destroys happiness.

-Despair is a desperate reaction to a life-threatening event.
+Despair is a normal reaction to a life-threatening situation.
 It is not an offense against God.

 Pride in one's achievement is normal and healthy.
-Arrogance is pride taken to excess.
+Arrogance or false pride is pride taken to excess.

-None of these feelings are bad provided you apply wisdom when expressing them.
+None of these impulses is bad in moderation.
 The danger lies in trying to suppress them completely.
 Trying to crush impulses that arise spontaneously can lead to depression.
 Moderation is the safest course to follow.
+Gotama Siddhartha the founder of Buddhism taught his followers to follow the middle path.

-Sin is built into the game of life if only to increase its entertainment value.
-Without it there would be no victories or defeats and the news media would have no crime stories to report to its enthusiastic audience.
+Sin is built into the game of life to provide us with entertainment.
+Without sin there would be no victories or defeats and the news media would have no crime stories to report to its eager audience.
 We need sin.
-Even so, avoiding sin increases peace and happiness.
+Even so, avoiding sin increases the flow of energy, - which is happiness.

 My definition of sin does not involve guilt or punishment.
-Sin is a failure to conduct and store the energy that forms the body and sustains it.
-Therefore, any action or inaction that depletes or obstructs the flow of life through the body is sin.
+Sin is a failure to conduct and store energy in the body.
+Think of the body as a rechargeable battery.
+Any action or inaction that depletes or obstructs the flow of electricity through the body runs the battery down.
+Death is a dead battery.

 There are no universal rules in this game that apply to everyone.
 Action that weakens the life force in one body may not affect another.
-Everyone is unique and must determine through trial and error what constitutes depletion or obstruction.
+Everyone is unique and must determine through trial and error what constitutes an optimum lifestyle.
 This is why I do not follow a fixed set of rules.

 Out of the Jungle

 One of my favorite pastimes is to read crime stories posted on crimelibrary.com especially those in which human beings kidnap, torture and kill other human beings.
-I have always wondered how this fits the description of a Creator God that cannot make a mistake.
-It seems that God gave us the means to kill one another while forbidding us at the same time.
-It makes no sense to me.
+I have always wondered how this situation fits the description of a Creator God that cannot make a mistake.
+It seems that God gave us the means to kill one another while at the same time forbidding us to do it.
+Theologians call it free will but it makes no sense to me.

-The most gruesome stories leave the reader to wonder what drives people to commit such heinous acts.
-I believe they begin as a thought that arises spontaneously inside a person's head and then fades away unless it receives the energy/attention it requires to turn it into action.
-The author's who posed this question got me thinking about the difference between the religious and scientific description of a human being.
 The Bible maintains a strict separation between the animal and human world, which helps to explain why our animal behavior presents such a mystery to crime investigators.
 When I was a child in Catholic school, the nuns made it clear to us that we are not animals.
 I now know that we are animals.
-We are part of a food chain that involves slaughtering and eating other animals - a process that differs from the jungle environment only in its automation of food delivery systems.
+We are part of a food chain that involves slaughtering and eating other animals - a process that differs from the jungle environment only in its mechanization of food delivery systems.
 We no longer snap the chicken's neck, chop off the goats head or electrocute a cow.
+We hire others to do it.
 This separation from the killing process makes it easier to believe that God created us special and independent of the animal kingdom.

-As an individual develops more awareness the lower reptilian brain plays a diminishing role in making decisions and the upper mammalian brain becomes dominant.
-The desire to experience pleasure by inflicting suffering and death on others becomes a desire to share happiness with others.
+As an individual develops more awareness, the lower reptilian brain plays a diminishing role in making decisions and the upper mammalian brain becomes dominant.
+The desire to experience pleasure by inflicting suffering and death on others is replaced by a desire to experience happiness with others.

-This is just a theory but I believe that a lifetime of conscious action changes the structure of DNA which affects the entire gene pool.
-In other words, we are both slaves and masters of our own nature.
+This is just a theory but I believe that a lifetime of intelligent, conscious action changes the structure of DNA, which affects the entire gene pool.
+In other words, we are both slaves and masters of Nature.